firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 Session parameters are special SQL statements allowing you to modify the behavior of the current session.
 For example, you can set the time zone for the current session using the ``SET time_zone`` statement.
-More information on session parameters can be found in the relevant [section](https://docs.firebolt.io/godocs/Reference/system-settings.html).
+More information on session parameters can be found in the relevant `section <https://docs.firebolt.io/godocs/Reference/system-settings.html>`_ in Firebolt docs.

 In Python SDK session parameters are stored on the cursor object and are set using the ``execute()`` method.
 This means that each cursor you create will act independently of